Home » PowerShell Tips » Useful PowerShell Scripts for Help Desk

 Get Ad User using userprincipalname

-Use Get-AdUser cmdlet in Active directory to get user using provided userprincipalname.
+Use the Get-AdUser cmdlet in the Active directory to get the user using the provided userprincipalname.

 Get-ADGroupmember -identity salesleader | % { get-aduser $_.samaccountname} | Select Name,UserPrincipalName